Swiftpack.co - christophhagen/BinaryCodable as Swift Package

 As an example, consider the simple encoding of a String inside a struct, which consists of a key followed by the length of the string in bytes, and the string content.
 The length of the string is encoded using variable-length encoding, so a single bit flip (in the MSB of the length byte) could result in a very large length being decoded, causing the decoder to wait for a very large number of bytes to decode the string.
 This simple error would cause much data to be skipped, potentially corrupting the data stream indefinitely.
 At the same time, it is not possible to determine with certainty where the error occured, making error recovery difficult without additional information about boundaries between elements.

-The decoding errors provided by the library are therefore only hints about error likely occuring from non-conformance to the binary format or version incompatibility, which are not necessarily the true causes of the failures when data corruption is present.
+The decoding errors provided by the library are therefore only hints about errors likely occuring from non-conformance to the binary format or version incompatibility, which are not necessarily the true causes of the failures when data corruption is present.

 Coding Keys